MhdHussain/dotnetcore-clean-architecture-script/README.md

     - The script also initializes a git repository
     - It also creates 2 branches a test branch and a dev branch

+## How to use

+    clone this repository then
+    ./ script project-name